 The order should be completed within 24 hours after you approve the order.
 You should also receive a second confirmation email once the certificate has been issued.

 Manual Domain Access Control Verification

 If you are unable to automatically verify your domain ownership, you can verify your ownership manually using the unique identifier you received in the email via a DNS record:

 This method utilizes your zone file.
 To complete this, you'll need to log into the account where you have your nameservers pointed.
 To see this information, you can perform a simple WHOIS lookup.
 For instructions, see this article.

 Once you've logged in, you'll need to navigate to the section where you can edit your zone file (please note that this can be referred to by different titles and may not be called a zone file).
 Once you're there, you'll need to add a text (TXT) record.
 This is information that servers can pull to learn things about your domain name.
 In this particular instance, our servers will pull the information that you enter in order to verify ownership of the domain.
 Once in the correct area to modify your zone file, several record types should be available.
-Each record type should include a sub-domain("www", "ftp", "mail") followed by a value field; sometimes an IP address or sometimes another domain name.
+Each record type should include a subdomain (A subdomain is a domain that is part of a top-level domain.
+For example, example.com is a top-level domain and store.example.com is a subdomain.) followed by a value field; sometimes an IP address or sometimes another domain name.
 For DNS verification use the following instructions:

 1. Add a new record.

 2. For record type select "TXT".